Command Prompt

 Each of the three major operating systems will behave differently in the GUI and the command prompt.
 This is owing to the target market and purpose of the operating system.
 Consider...

-• Linux: An inherently and highly secure server and industrial-strength operating system that has been adapted to personal use in some cases (sort of).
+• Linux: An inherently and highly secure server and industrial-strength operating system that has been adapted to personal use.
 The master-of-servers, computer science, and research, and too bad if you don't understand it because we're not telling you how it works.
 It's open source, you figure it out.

 Keeping in mind who each OS is made for, here is a breakdown of the power and flexibility between systems.